connellw/ConnellwBlog/_drafts/dont-need-logging-code.md

 tags: aop logging decorator
 ---

+- Link from Domain-Driven Boundaries
+> I have made the mistake of letting the domain model be influenced by technical requirements: maintainability, performance, connectivity with other domains, or [monitoring concerns](/dont-need-logging-code.md).

 - More drawing boxes
 - Extra box for "stuff I want to log"
     - Just use the existing boxes.